Lake District Holiday June 2002 - page 1

 find the world famous Kendal Mint Cake Shop and buy some to try.

-Check out our tourist links for Lake
+Check out our tourist resources

-District websites.
+for Lake District websites.

 |